demivlkv/social-network-api/README.md

 # Project 18: NoSQL Challenge
 ## Social Network API
 MongoDB is a popular choice for many social media networks due to its speed with large amounts of data and flexibility with unstructured data.
 The purpose of this project was to build an API for a social network web application where users can share their thoughts, react to friends' thoughts, and create a friend list.
-The application will comprise of Express.js for routing, MongoDB for the database, the Mongoose ODM, and Moment.js for timestamps.
+The application comprises of Express.js for routing, MongoDB for the database, the Mongoose ODM, and Moment.js for timestamps.

 ![screenshot.png](/../main/assets/images/screenshot.png)